yandex/metrica-tag/README.md

     "path": "someNewProvider", // The path to the folder within src/providers with the module that defined the new provider.
     "desc": "Any meaningful description goes here",
     "disabled": true, // Set only if you want to exclude a feature from build.
     "exp": true, // A semantic attribute indicating an experimental feature.
-Dos not affect the build process.
+Doesn't affect the build process.
     "weight": 1000, /* A feature weight; defaults to 0 if not specified.
         Used for sorting features within feature initialization code in ascending order (the lower the weight, the earlier the provider initializes).